ritik090906/Stock-buy-or-sell-predictor/README.md

-# 📈 Stock Price Prediction using KNN
+# 📈 Stock Price Prediction using KNN in Python

 A machine learning project for **predicting stock prices** using the **K-Nearest Neighbors (KNN)** algorithm.
 This notebook demonstrates the full workflow — from **data collection**, **feature engineering**, and **model training**, to **visualization and evaluation** of prediction performance.